 The TWT Information frame shall have the Response Requested subfield equal to 0, the Next TWT Request subfield equal to 0, and one of the following:

-A nonzero value in the Next TWT subfield when the frame is transmitted by a TWT responding STA, a TWT scheduling AP, or by any HE STA to a peer STA that supports TWT.
+A nonzero value in the Next TWT subfield when the frame is transmitted by a TWT responding STA, a TWT scheduling AP, or when the frame is transmitted by an HE STA to a peer STA that has set the Flexible TWT Schedule Support field to 1 in the HE Capabilities element it transmits.(#20408)

-The value of the Next TWT shall be selected from existing TWT values for an individual TWT agreement if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0 and shall be selected from existing TWT values for a broadcast TWT schedule regardless of the value of the Flexible TWT Schedule Support field received from the peer STA.
+The value of the Next TWT subfield(#20333) shall be selected from existing TWT values for an individual TWT agreement if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0 and shall be selected from existing TWT values for a broadcast TWT schedule regardless of the value of the Flexible TWT Schedule Support field received from the peer STA.

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.
+The Next TWT subfield(#20333) may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.

 The All TWT field is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and/or to all individual TWT agreements followed by the TWT responding STA.(#16427)

-A Next TWT subfield that is present when the frame is transmitted by a TWT requesting STA, a TWT scheduled STA, or any HE STA to a peer STA that supports TWT.
+A Next TWT subfield that is present when the frame is transmitted by a TWT requesting STA, a TWT scheduled STA, or when the frame is transmitted by any HE STA to a peer STA that has set the Flexible TWT Schedule Support field to 1 in the HE Capabilities element it transmits.(#20408)

-The Next TWT indicates the earliest TWT at which the TWT session is resumed and shall be selected from existing TWT values for that TWT session if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0.
+The Next TWT subfield(#20333) indicates the earliest TWT at which the individual TWT agreement or broadcast TWT schedule is resumed and shall be selected from existing TWT values for that TWT agreement or broadcast TWT schedule(#21087, 21092, 20838) if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0.

-The All TWT field is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and to all individual TWT agreements followed by the TWT requesting STA.(#16427)
+The All TWT field is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and/or to all individual TWT agreements followed by the TWT requesting STA.(#16427)

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.
+The Next TWT subfield(#20333) may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.

-A Next TWT subfield that is not present when the frame is transmitted by a TWT requesting STA or a TWT scheduled STA to indicate suspension of the TWT session.
+A Next TWT subfield that is not present when the frame is transmitted by a TWT requesting STA or a TWT scheduled STA to indicate suspension of the individual TWT agreement or broadcast TWT schedule.(#21087, 21092, 20838)

-The All TWT subfield is 1 if the suspension applies to all broadcast TWT schedules followed by the TWT scheduled STA and to all individual TWT agreements followed by the TWT requesting STA.(#16427)
+The All TWT subfield is 1 if the suspension applies to all broadcast TWT schedules followed by the TWT scheduled STA and/or to all individual TWT agreements followed by the TWT requesting STA.(#16427)

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.
+(#21087)

-The use of TWT Information frames for suspending and/or resuming existing individual TWT sessions is described in 26.8.4.2 (TWT information for individual TWT).
-The use of TWT Information frames for suspending and/or resuming existing broadcast TWT sessions is described in 26.8.4.3 (TWT information for broadcast TWT).
-The use of TWT Information frames for providing a flexible TWT that is independent of any existing TWT sessions is described in 26.8.4.4 (TWT information for flexible TWT).(#16428)
+The use of TWT Information frames for suspending and/or resuming existing individual TWT agreements is described in 26.8.4.2 (TWT information for individual TWT).
+The use of TWT Information frames for suspending and/or resuming existing broadcast TWT schedules is described in 26.8.4.3 (TWT information for broadcast TWT).
+The use of TWT Information frames for providing a flexible TWT that is independent of any existing TWT agreements or TWT schedules is described in 26.8.4.4 (TWT information for flexible TWT).(#21087, 21092, 20838) (#16428)

 TGax Editor: Change the heading of this subclause as follows (#CID 21089):

-TWT information for individual TWT
+TWT Information frame exchange for individual TWT(#21089)